eastgenomics/eggd_artemis/Readme.md

 * `url file`: File contained URLs for the files described above

 ## Notes
-This app works specifically with the output of the dias pipeline, specifically expecting the path inputs to be in specific format to identify the MultiQC reports.
+* This app works specifically with the output of the dias pipeline, specifically expecting the path inputs to be in specific format to identify the MultiQC reports.
+* Please note although both paths are optional, if none are given the app will fail

 ## This app was created by East Genomics GLH